Famous Rivers in Ottawa and their Tributaries

 The fertile soil around the banks also helps in growing seasonal crops.

 This tributary is also used in recreational activities such as boating and fishing.
-Its shoreline is dotted with numerous parks that act as great walking and relaxing spots.
+Its shoreline has numerous parks that act as great walking and relaxing spots.

 3.4 Ecology

-In the upstream regions, the river is very important for the flora as its swamp and marsh-lined portions provide fertile soil.
+The river is significant for the flora in the upstream regions as its swamp and marsh-lined portions provide fertile soil.
 This area is also home to unusual species like Parnassia Glauce and Platanthera Flava.

-Further downstream, when the tributary enters the Ottawa River, it has several wetlands and shorelines with rich aquatic plants and animals such as musk turtles.
+Further downstream, when the tributary enters the Ottawa River, it has several wetlands and shorelines with rich aquatic plants and animals like musk turtles.

-To conclude, among all tributaries, the Mississippi River’s role is significant and very important to the community around its course just like most rivers in Ottawa.
+To conclude, among all tributaries, the Mississippi River’s role is significant and crucial to the community around its course, just like most rivers in Ottawa.

 4. Noire River